textmate/latex.tmbundle/Support/help.markdown

 There are two key drag and drop commands in LaTeX:

 * You can drag an image file in to the document and have it surrounded by a complete figure environment.
+Using the modifier key `⌥` while dragging inserts the image inside a `center` environment.
+Using `⇧` instead inserts only the `\includegraphics` line.
 * You can drag in another .tex file to have that file added to your document with an `\include` command.

 ### Templates